-Deciding on a campground on the Northern Island was a challenge.
+Choosing a campground on the Northern Island was a challenge.
 We were unfamiliar with the area and didn’t want to be packing up and moving to a new site every couple of days.
 We decided on Cluxewe Resort because it checked several of our boxes.

-Must have the resort needed
+“Must haves” the resort needed

 Bonus items the resort offered